1. the transmission of customs or beliefs from generation to generation, or the fact of being passed on in this way.

-The Bible never says to do what "Christian" churches are doing
+The Bible never says to do what most "Christian" churches are doing

 We are not told to discard God's holy day - the seventh-day Sabbath.
 That would be the seventh day of the week, not every Sunday or Tuesday depending on your whims.
-We are not told that they met on the first day of the week, nor that they followed any sort of regular church service routine.
-We are not told that the people sat in pews well below the level of the pulpit used by the speaker, asking the people to maintain a respectful hush while they are told they no longer have to follow any of God's rules and yet will all be saved.
+We are not told that they met regularly on the first day of the week, nor that they followed any sort of regular church service routine.
+We are not told that the people sat in pews well below the level of the pulpit used by the speaker who expected the people to maintain a respectful hush while they are told they no longer have to follow any of God's rules and yet will all be saved.

 We are not told that they passed the plate every Sunday to give money to pay for the church buildings that people attended only a couple of hours a week.
 Pastors deliberately misinterpret a one-time request for a food collection in 1 Corinthians 16:1-5